jasnell/cloudflare-docs/src/content/compatibility-flags/disable-top-level-await-in-require.md

 ---

-Workers implements the ability to use the Node.js style `require(...)` method to import modules in the worker bundle.
+Workers implements the ability to use the Node.js style `require(...)` method to import modules in the Worker bundle.
 Historically, this mechanism allowed required modules to use top-level await.
 This, however, is not Node.js compatible.